zowe/docs-site/docs/user-guide/cli-installplugins.md

     :::

-You installed Zowe CLI plug-ins.
+    You have successfully installed Zowe CLI plug-ins.

 ## Installing plug-ins from a local package